-- 4. Prediction #1: If you suspend mass on loop 3 on one side of the equal arm balance, from which loop on the other side will it be easiest for you to pull straight down to balance the arm: 1, 2 or 3?
-Explain your choice. - 5.
-Suspend a mass of 0.250 kg on the left side of the equal arm balance at position 3L (remember that the hanger has a mass of 50 g!)
+- 4. Suspend a mass of 0.250 kg on the left side of the equal arm balance at position 3L (remember that the hangar has a mass of 50 g!)
 Now use your hand to balance the arm by pulling straight down on the right side, first at position 3R, then position 2R and finally position 1R.
-You should also try pulling straight down on the loop in the center (position 0). - 6.
+You should also try pulling straight down on the loop in the center (position 0). - 5.
 Was your prediction correct?
 Which loop position required that you pull the hardest to balance the arm?
 Which required the least effort?
-Briefly explain the difference, in terms of the length of the lever arm, the angle $\theta$ and the force required.
+Briefly explain the difference, in terms of the length of the lever arm, the angle θ and the force required.
+Yep!